Phone/email orders only

 Keep this topic alive.
 While a small group of Sonoma Compost Co's neighbors have been successful in their lawsuit to shut down local composting in Sonoma County, we can't afford to sit back.
-Not only did our County lose a valuable resource, but hundreds of tons of yard debris will be trucked daily to multiple facilities out of the county.
-We need to bring these organics back to Sonoma County as soon as possible.
+Please, click the image above to sign on and voice your support for this program.